EasyCorp/EasyAdminBundle/doc/dashboards.rst

         ];
     }

-To avoid leaking internal backend information to external websites, if the menu item links to an external URL and doesn't define its ``rel`` option, the ``rel="noreferrer"`` attribute is added automatically.
+To avoid leaking internal backend information to external websites, EasyAdmin adds the ``rel="noreferrer"`` attribute to all URL menu items, except if the menu item defines its own ``rel`` option.

 Section Menu Item
 .................